Skip to content

 Migrations

-When changes are made to the database schema, such as adding a new table or column, modifying an existing column's data type, or changing a relationship between tables, database migrations allow developers to update the schema and propagate those changes to all instances of the database.
+When you make changes to your database like adding a new table or column, modifying an existing column's data type, or changing a relationship between tables, database migrations allow you to propagate those changes to all instances of your database.

 Generating Migrations